KAROLINE “CAROLINE” (JACOBS) JANKOVICH

 Find A Grave memorial (click here)

-- Rose (Jankovich) Klemm born March 8, 1904 born in Austria, Hungary (Bratislava, Czechoslovakia); married Otto R. Klemm (1894-1969) son of Ludwig (last name unknown) and Mathilda “Tillie” Klemm (1888-?), stepson of Rudolph/Rudolf Klemm (1868-1930) (See section pertaining to Otto R. Klemm buried in the Fort Hill Cemetery); Rose died November 21, 1977 in McHenry, McHenry County, IL (See section pertaining to Rose (Jankovich) Klemm buried in the Fort Hill Cemetery)
+4. Rose (Jankovich) Klemm born March 8, 1904 born in Austria, Hungary (Bratislava, Czechoslovakia); married Otto Rudolph Klemm (1894-1969), son of Ludwig (last name unknown) and Mathilda “Tillie” Klemm (1888-?), stepson of Rudolph/Rudolf Klemm (1868-1930) (See section pertaining to Otto Rudolph Klemm buried in the Fort Hill Cemetery); Rose died November 21, 1977 in McHenry, McHenry County, IL (See section pertaining to Rose (Jankovich) Klemm buried in the Fort Hill Cemetery)

 Frank J. Jankovich, suddenly, Dec.
 18, 1969, beloved husband of Jennie, nee Schlacks; dear father of Sharon; fond brother of Rose Klemm and Millie Brolin.
 Services Monday, 11 a. m., at Ewald Funeral Home, 2501 03 N. Southport avenue.
 Interment Rosehill cemetery.
 Member of Bookbinders & Paper Cutters union, Local No. 8, I. B. of B., AFL-CIO.
 549-0098.”